(All fields required)

 The Advanced Pediatric Anesthesia in Education fellowship is a 12-month GME-approved training program designed for the pediatric anesthesiologist with a strong interest in medical education.
 Applicants who have completed a core fellowship in Pediatric Anesthesiology are eligible to apply.
 Through collaboration with the University of Cincinnati College Of Education, advanced fellows will complete coursework towards the degree of Masters of Medical Education, learning vital skills for success in academic medicine.
 In addition, fellows will continue clinical expertise as part-time attendings in the busy Cincinnati Children’s Hospital operating rooms.
 The clinical experience also allows fellows to apply their developing educational skills through exposure to trainees such as anesthesiology residents, clinical fellows, and others.

 Advanced Education Fellows will enroll in the Med.Ed. program at the University of Cincinnati.
 Course topics include curriculum design, adult learning theory, educational technology with special emphasis on medical simulation, qualitative research methods, and statistical analysis.
-The coursework culminates with a final project planned with assistance from a thesis committee of CCHMC clinical and research personnel.
+The coursework culminates with a final project planned with assistance from a thesis committee of clinical and research personnel from Cincinnati Children's.